lamps-wg/rfc5990bis/draft-ietf-lamps-rfc5990bis.md

 has the disadvantage of slightly longer encrypted keying material.

-The security of the RSA-KEM Algorithm can be shown to be tightly related to the difficulty of either solving the RSA problem or breaking the underlying symmetric key-encryption algorithm, if the underlying key-derivation function is modeled as a random oracle, and assuming that the symmetric key-encryption algorithm satisfies the properties of a
+The security of the RSA-KEM Algorithm can be shown to be tightly related to the difficulty of either solving the RSA problem or, in the case of the original [RFC5990] algorithm, breaking the underlying symmetric key-encryption algorithm, if the underlying key-derivation function is modeled as a random oracle, and assuming that the symmetric key-encryption algorithm satisfies the properties of a